- Olathe Public Schools

 OPS My Future

-#OPSMyFuture is a series featuring Olathe middle and high school students who are using what they have learned in our schools to make a positive impact on their future.
+#OPSMyFuture is a series featuring Olathe students who are using what they have learned in our schools to make a positive impact on their future.

 Our mission is to prepare every student for their future through our focus on the Portrait of a Graduate.
 The “Portrait of a Graduate” encapsulates what we want our students to know and be able to do before they leave our school district including Critical Thinking and Problem Solving, Creativity and Innovation, Initiative and Self Direction, Resilience and Social and Emotional Wellbeing, Communication, and Social and Cross-Cultural.

 Check out the most recent #OPSMyFuture stories here.
 Want to nominate a student to be featured?
 Email your recommendation to firstname.lastname@example.org.

 Northwest Senior Visits Washington, D.C. for Hispanic/Latino Summer Program

 Sept.
 25, 2023 ~ This summer, Olathe Northwest High School senior Brandon Santiago-Ramos attended “Caminos al Futuro,” a fully funded nationwide summer program for pre-college students who have a high level of academic achievement and a demonstrated commitment to service and leadership within the Hispanic/Latino community.

 Located at The George Washington University in Washington, D.C., Caminos al Futuro is an immersive learning experience where scholars examine the social, economic and political transformations affecting the Hispanic/Latino community in a college-like environment.
 Participants get to see policymaking in action with visits to Congress, government agencies and leaders in non-profits as well as lectures from university professors and national Hispanic/Latino leaders.